sarahohenshelt/sarahohenshelt.github.io/content/blog/2023-11-19-belgrade-part2.md

 ![Alt text](/images/travel4/PXL_20231120_090310449.jpg)

 There was an area outside where you could buy candles to light…a catholic thing I think.
 The kids have no idea the point of it (me neither actually), but the kids love lighting them and we make a wish or say something we are grateful for when we light them.
 I say it all the time, and it’s a bit cliché, but I tell them all time…I’m so grateful to have 3 awesome kids.
 I do now add…'that love to adventure with me all the time'.
 We started out from St Sava and I could see it happen before the kids even had it in sight.
 ‘Park!!!
 Can we go?
 Family rule!’
-Ben had to pee, so I we found a coffee shop for a caffine boost for me and a bathroom for the kids.
+Ben had to pee, so I we found a coffee shop for a caffeine boost for me and a bathroom for the kids.
 It just happened to also be a gelato place, so with it being 10am and me being a responsible parent, I got an ice cream cone to go with my cappuccino and the kids each got a couple licks.

 Not a hugely special park, but I have learned, this does not matter to the kids.
-There was a 2 seater sea-saw and the kids were really trying to get it to balance with some skooching and leaning, but didn’t quite get it.
+There was a 2 seater sea-saw and the kids were really trying to get it to balance with some scooting and leaning, but didn’t quite get it.
 They convinced me to get on and with some moving around a bit we got ourselves to static equilibrium!
 F = 0!!
 I was maybe a bit too excited by this, but we all kinda were.
 And then we proceed to move up and down by just leaning forward and back.
 Statics is awesome!

 ![Alt text](/images/travel4/PXL_20231120_100328027.jpg)